NorSC/supervisor-search/_supervisors/john-rooksby.md

   * Anything else (almost)

-  I am happy to hear ideas (especially ones that relate to your life experiences, hobbies, passions, outside interests, industry experience, big ideas, strange dreams, etc.).
+  I am happy to hear your ideas (especially ones that relate to your life experiences, hobbies, passions, outside interests, industry experience, big ideas, strange dreams, etc..)
+If there's something you're interested in but are not quite sure how to turn it into a project I'd be happy to discuss.

   Here are a few ideas from me: